growilabs/growi-docs/docs/en/guide/features/page_layout.md

 ## 1. GROWI logo

-You can click on this logo to go to the home page.
+If you want to go to the top page quickly, click this logo.

 ## 2. Search bar